-During the six months ended 30 June 2009, the Group entered into commodity price swap contracts for total notional volume of three million barrels of stable gas condensate.
+During the nine months ended 30 September 2009, the Group entered into commodity price swap contracts for total notional volume of three million barrels of stable gas condensate.
 The contractual notional volumes are not physically exchanged, rather they are cash settled on a net basis.
 None of the contracts executed during this period qualified for hedge treatment under IAS 39, Financial Instruments: Recognition and Measurement.
-All contacts were settled realizing net losses of RR 190 million, of which loss of RR 212 million was recognized during the three months ended 30 June 2009.
+All contacts were settled realizing net losses of RR 190 million, of which nil million was recognized during the three months ended 30 September 2009.
 The results of the commodity price swap contracts were recorded within other operating income (loss) in the consolidated interim condensed statement of income.

-4 ACQUISITIONS AND DISPOSALS
+4 MERGERS, ACQUISITIONS AND DISPOSALS

-In April 2009, the Group disposed of its wholly-owned, OOO "Purneft", to third parties for RR 425 million payable throughout December 2009.
-The Group recognized a gain on the sale of RR 42 million, net of associated income tax of RR 10 million.
-The Group included balances and results of the operations of the disposed subsidiary within "Exploration, production and marketing" in the Group's segment information.
+In April 2009, the Group disposed of its wholly-owned subsidiary, OOO "Purneft", to third parties for RR 425 million payable throughout December 2009, recognizing a gain on the sale of RR 42 million, net of associated income tax of RR 10 million.
+Prior to the disposal, the Group included balances and results of the operations of the disposed subsidiary within "Exploration, production and marketing" in the Group's segment information.

-In June 2009, the Group merged its wholly-owned subsidiary, OOO "PurNovaGaz" which holds the license for exploration and production within the Olympiisky license area into its wholly-owned subsidiary OOO "NOVATEK-TARKOSALENEFTEGAS".
+In June 2009, the Group merged its wholly-owned subsidiary, OOO "PurNovaGaz", which holds the license for exploration and production within the Olympiisky license area into its wholly-owned subsidiary OOO "NOVATEK-TARKOSALENEFTEGAS".